josh-jacobson/lambda-lecture-notes/3-1-advanced-react/2-the-react-lifecycle.md

 Use these to setup listeners, fetching data from an API and ultimately removing listeners before component is removed ("unmounted") from the DOM.

+## useEffect Equivalencies
+The newer `useEffect` hook syntax combines the functionality of CDM, CDU, and CWU in one hook.
+Let's break it down:
+* 🐛 componentDidMount = useEffect with an empty dependency array
+* 🦋 componentDidUpdate = useEffect with a value in the dependency array
+* 💀 componentWillUnmount = useEffect with a return statement for cleanup

 ## In what order do components render and "mount" in a React component tree?
 So if you have a bunch of React components, the parent component at the top of the tree renders and "mounts" first, right?